-Timeline: 2-3 years

-Goal 3: To formalize RDM practices at Aurora College.

-Proposed Actions

-Continue to develop institutional processes related to RDM, including completing and approving new policies that govern Aurora College's RDM practices and regularly reviewing and revising these policies as RDM practices evolve.
+Goal 3: To formalize RDM practices at Aurora College PROPOSED ACTION TIMELINE PROGRESS TO DATE STATUS Continue to develop institutional processes related to RDM, including completing and approving new policies that govern Aurora College's RDM practices and regularly reviewing and revising these policies as RDM practices evolve.
+2024 - 2025 Drafts of a new RDM policy and procedures have been completed and sent to the Aurora College Policy Committee for review.
+In progress Identify and communicate training opportunities and resources that will build RDM expertise in Aurora College staff who support researchers with effective RDM practices.
+2023 - ongoing Members of the RDM Advisory Committee and the Manager, Research Data Management have participated in national workshops and training such as the Waterloo RDM workshops and post-workshop RDM community group, the CAREB conference, and OCAP® training.
+The Manager, Research Data Management attends monthly Borealis/Dataverse sessions, the DMP Assistant Administrators group, and webinars on FAIR/CARE, open data, persistent identifiers, and other RDM related subjects.
+In progress

-Timeline: 1-3 years

-• Identify and communicate training opportunities and resources that will build RDM expertise in Aurora College staff who support researchers with effective RDM practices.

-Timeline: 1 year- ongoing
+Training for Library and IT staff is anticipated for the coming year.
 Expand Aurora College's DMP template into a collection of DMP templates that reflect best practices across various disciplines.
-Promote the use of DMP tools, such as the Digital Research Alliance DMP Assistant, that support researchers with preparing DMPs covering the research lifecycle.
+Promote the use of DMP tools, such as the Digital Research Alliance's DMP Assistant, that support researchers with preparing DMPs covering the research lifecycle.
+2024 - 2025 An Aurora College institutional platform was created in the DMP Assistant, which houses extensive templates.
+Collaboration from researchers and those handling data will be required to develop Aurora College specific DMP templates.
+DMP Assistant workshops will be held at three campus locations in October 2024.
+Ongoing Engage with the Aurora College research community and RDM stakeholders to receive feedback on the effectiveness of institutional RDM processes.
+2025 - ongoing To do Identify the infrastructure and equipment needs for RDM as College research increases.

-Timeline: 1-2 years

-• Engage with the Aurora College research community and RDM stakeholders to receive feedback on the effectiveness of institutional RDM processes.

-Timeline: 2 years-ongoing

-• Identify the infrastructure and equipment needs for RDM as College research increases.
 Develop guidelines for the secure storage and protection of research data.

-Timeline: 2 years

-Oversight and Review
+2025 - ongoing Work to identify these needs and forecast potential costs will begin in the coming year.
+This information will be used to advocate for RDM inclusion in the College's technology strategies.
+External funding opportunities will be explored.
+To do

+OVERSIGHT AND REVIEW